Skip to content

 Ultimately, Judge Preska sentenced Concepción to 30 years in federal prison.
 While no amount of time can undo the harm done, the sentence reflects a recognition of the pain inflicted and the need to prioritize the safety of others.

-Speaking to Survivors
+Speaking To Survivors

 For many survivors, seeing Concepción sentenced was an important step, but it was not the end of their healing journeys.
 Survivors of sexual abuse often face years of emotional and psychological struggles as they work to reclaim their lives.